Chamal1120/macbookpro-12-1-linux-fix-files/README.md

 ## What works?

- - Video = Yes (Sometimes there's glitches with electron based apps when playing HW accerlated videos)
+ - Video = Yes
  - Sound = Yes
  - Ethernet = Yes
  - Wireless = Yes (with IWD as the backend for NetworkManager)
  - Bluetooth = Yes (But the sound quality is not good)
  - Power Management = Yes
- - Suspend/resume - Yes (But auto wake with Lid open has to disable)
+ - Suspend/resume - Yes (But auto wake with Lid open feature has to disable)

 Tested on:
 - kernel: 6.10.4-arch2-1 to 6.12.7-arch1-1(mainline), 6.6.70-1-lts (lts)